 Currently, we are in the sixth year of a long-term community healing project in East Baltimore with residents of 6 low-income housing projects as the official Educational and Health Services Partner of the McKim Center.

-Wisdom Projects also provides private consultations and professional development for businesses, organizations, health facilities, and schools emphasizing restorative, just, and inclusive approaches to strategic direction, organizational healing, trauma-informed care, and workplace conflict resolution.
-Recently, we consulted with Watershed Progressive and Restorative Response Baltimore.
+Wisdom Projects provides healing and peacemaking consultations for schools, businesses, organizations, hospitals, and health facilities, and schools emphasizing restorative, just, and inclusive approaches to behavioral health, strategic direction, trauma-informed care, and workplace conflict resolution.
+Recently, we consulted with Watershed Progressive and Restorative Response Baltimore and we have worked with schools like Franklin Square Elementary/Middle School.
 Contact us to discuss our consultative services.

 As Darren Walker and david rogers (the latter's name is intentionally spelled lowercase) of the Ford Foundation emphasize in the March 2024 issue of Inside Philanthropy, an immersive, around-the-clock, community-participatory approach to violence prevention (also called a "community-based" method) is the best model to uplift true neighborhood peace and wellness.
 Yet, apart from organizations like Wisdom Projects, this model is not widely effectuated in the greater Baltimore-Washington, D.C. area or it is not carried out in a detailed, systematic, well-managed, data-driven, and evidence-based manner.
 Wisdom Projects' pioneering community-participatory approach fills this gap.